RENCI/ctmd-dashboard/README.md

 If a new NPM module is installed, the front-end image will need to be rebuilt.
 If, for example, someone on the project executes `npm install some-tool`, the next time `docker-compose up` is run, you will need to supply the `--build` flag so that `some-tool` is installed on the image before the container spins up.

 Alternatively, this can also be done by installing the dependencies within a container.
-If you received an error in the browser such as `Module not found: Can't resolve '@name-space/module' in '/usr/src/app/src/components/someComponent'`, in which case you can log into the running `pmd-frontend-dev` container and `npm install` it there in (the default location) `/usr/src/app`.
-Simply executing `docker exec -it pmd-frontend-dev npm install` is a quick, easy way to handle this.
+If you received an error in the browser such as `Module not found: Can't resolve '@name-space/module' in '/usr/src/app/src/components/someComponent'`, in which case you can log into the running `ctmd-frontend-dev` container and `npm install` it there in (the default location) `/usr/src/app`.
+Simply executing `docker exec -it ctmd-frontend-dev npm install` is a quick, easy way to handle this.

 ##### Frontend Development